 Unified communication is the integration of multiple communication applications into a single entity.
 This includes bundling of real time communication services (instant messaging, voice and IP telephony, data sharing, speech recognition, call control and video conferencing among others) with non-real time communication services (SMS, e-mail, voicemail and fax).
-Thus, unified communication automates and unifies the user experience across multiple devices.
+Thus, it automates and unifies the user experience across multiple devices.
 It may be used for business as well as social purposes.
-Unified communication helps in optimizing business processes as it enables quicker execution and delivery of information, reduces latency and eliminates device and media dependency.
+It helps in optimizing business processes as it enables quicker execution and delivery of information, reduces latency and eliminates device and media dependency.
 It enables people using different media, different modes of communication and different devices to communicate with one another, anywhere and at any time.
-Unified communication encompasses different communication models such as unified messaging, transactional and informational systems, collaboration and interaction systems and other real time and non-real time systems.
+The industry encompasses different communication models such as unified messaging, transactional and informational systems, collaboration and interaction systems and other real time and non-real time systems.
 The global unified communication market is driven by the availability of high speed broadband and wireless connectivity networks.

 Unified communication can be offered via on premise or cloud-based/hosted systems.
 On premise systems offer greater customization and control capabilities and are easier to manage, but need a well trained staff and sufficient maintenance.
 This makes on-premise systems less attractive than cloud-based/hosted unified communication systems.
 With the rapid adoption of cloud technology, cloud-based/hosted systems have been increasingly adopted.
 They are faster, easier to maintain, provide seamless scaling abilities and reduce capital expenditure.
-The growth of cloud computing is expected to boost the market for cloud-based/hosted unified communication systems.
+The growth of cloud computing is expected to boost the market for cloud-based/hosted systems.

 Enterprises account for the largest share in the global unified communication market.
 This may be attributed to the growing adoption of information technology in enhancing business processes and benefits such as mobility, presence and collaboration that are provided by unified communication systems.
 Thus they help in improving the efficiency and productivity of enterprises.
 Unified communication enables enterprises to have better customer engagement, connected employees and better operational agility.
 Government, education and healthcare are some of the other promising sectors for the growth of the unified communication market.